 Stradjectives™ for Public Art League is a guide, a game, a poll and a new kind of social media, helping our community to find and share impressions of the beautiful art provided by the Public Art League.
 Developed by Studio 2D and 2wav, this mobile site is a buzzword frenzy; built with Meteor framework, S4PAL is responsive, location aware, and allows real time interaction for art lovers in our community.

-We are architects and primary developers of the Cortexa building automation system, targeting residential, commercial, hospitality and MDU markets.
+Cortexa was our first foray into automation.
+We are architects and primary developers of the system, which targets residential, commercial, hospitality and MDU markets.
 The Cortexa project addresses every aspect of a consumer electronics product: a web portal, support for multiple hardware architectures, live video camera support, user interfaces for mobile browsers, desktop browsers, iOS and Flash as well as in-field software updates with automatic disaster recovery.

 Software architect, team leader, code craftsman—my computing career began at age 14, and has touched on most major themes in modern computing over the course of three decades.
 I have delivered projects in military intelligence, video processing, eCommerce, mapping, and mobile computing.
 My years as entrepreneur, employer, and consultant have honed my instincts and understanding of stakeholders' needs.
 In my occasional time away from software, you will find me outdoors: whitewater kayaking, rock climbing, and running mountain marathons.